hippylib/hippylib.github.io/src/index.md

 # hIPPYlib - Inverse Problem PYthon library

 hIPPYlib implements state-of-the-art *scalable* *adjoint-based* algorithms for PDE-based *deterministic and Bayesian inverse problems*.
-It builds on [FEniCS](www.fenicsproject.org) for the discretization of the PDE and on [PETSc](http://www.mcs.anl.gov/petsc/) for scalable and efficient linear algebra operations and solvers.
+It builds on <a href="http://www.fenicsproject.org" target="_blank">FEniCS</a> for the discretization of the PDE and on <a href="http://www.mcs.anl.gov/petsc/" target="_blank">PETSc</a> for scalable and efficient linear algebra operations and solvers.

 ## Features: